hashicorp/terraform-provider-azurerm/contributing/topics/guide-new-data-source.md

 At this point in time the AzureRM Provider supports both Typed and Untyped Data Sources - more information can be found [in the High Level Overview](high-level-overview.md).

-This guide covers adding a new Typed Data Source, which makes uses the Typed SDK within this repository, which requires the following steps:
+This guide covers adding a new Typed Data Source, which makes use of the Typed SDK within this repository and requires the following steps:

 1. Ensure all the dependencies are installed (see [Building the Provider](building-the-provider.md)).
 2. Add an SDK Client (if required).